 1. Replenishing Glycogen Stores

-Glycogen is a quick fuel source made from stored chains of glucose that is stored in your muscles and liver.
-It is the primary energy source used for high intensity exercise (greater than 80% VO2 max) and maximal muscle contractions.
-For athletes performing sprints, explosive efforts, or anaerobic activities, glycogen repletion is important for repeated efforts of maximal performance.
+Glycogen is a quick fuel source stored in your muscles and liver that is made from chains of glucose.
+It is the primary energy source used for high-intensity exercise (greater than 80% VO2 max) and maximal muscle contractions.
+For athletes performing sprints, explosive efforts, or anaerobic activities, glycogen replenishment is important for repeated efforts of maximal performance.

-Restoring glycogen levels is particularly important for athletes who have back-to-back workouts within 24 hours of each other and are performing high intensity or power sports.
-These athletes may deplete their glycogen stores significantly during an event, and are at risk for worsened performance if they do not replenish.
+Restoring glycogen levels is particularly important for athletes who have back-to-back workouts within 24 hours of each other and perform high-intensity or power sports.
+These athletes may deplete their glycogen stores significantly during an event and are at risk for worsened performance if they do not replenish.

-Elite athletes striving for glycogen replenishment will want to consume carbohydrates immediately after exercise in order to take advantage of the increased blood flow and insulin sensitivity that are available for a limited time just after a workout.
-The benefits of immediate carbohydrate ingestion, as compared to waiting until 2 hours after exercise, was shown in a study that found delayed feeding lowered muscle glycogen concentrations by 45%.
+Elite athletes striving for glycogen replenishment should consume carbohydrates immediately after exercise to take advantage of the increased blood flow and insulin sensitivity available for a limited time just after a workout.
+The benefits of immediate carbohydrate ingestion, compared to waiting two hours after exercise, were shown in a study that found delayed feeding lowered muscle glycogen concentrations by 45%.

-When seeking to restore glycogen as quickly as possible for a back-to-back athletic event, high glycemic index (GI) foods (such as oatmeal, white rice, baked potatoes, and liquid carbohydrates like sports drinks) are preferred for the first 6 hours after exercise, as compared to slower digesting, low GI foods (such beans, lentils, or leafy greens).
-If your next workout isn’t for another 24 hours, however, then there is no difference between high or low GI foods, and you can recover properly by consuming low glycemic meals, as there is plenty of time to “fill the tank” of glycogen.
+When seeking to restore glycogen as quickly as possible for a back-to-back athletic event, high glycemic index (GI) foods (such as oatmeal, white rice, baked potatoes, and liquid carbohydrates like sports drinks) are preferred for the first six hours after exercise, compared to slower-digesting, low GI foods (such beans, lentils, or leafy greens).
+If your next workout isn’t for another 24 hours, however, there is no difference between high or low GI foods, and you can recover properly by consuming low glycemic meals, as there is plenty of time to “fill the tank” of glycogen.

-If you’re an athlete who is starting out on a low carbohydrate diet, practicing carbohydrate cycling, or are on a ketogenic diet, there are options that do not require you to eat as many carbohydrates, but still provide adequate recovery and glycogen replacement.
+If you’re an athlete who is starting on a low carbohydrate diet, practicing carbohydrate cycling, or on a ketogenic diet, some options do not require you to eat as many carbohydrates but still provide adequate recovery and glycogen replacement.
 If your carbohydrate intake is low for the day (less than 1.2 g/kg/day), then consuming 0.4 grams/kg/hour of protein with 0.8 grams/kg/hour carbohydrate can achieve a glycogen resynthesis rate similar to 1.2 grams/kg/hour of carbohydrates without protein.
-It is unclear why this is the case, but may be because the combination of glucose and protein generates a higher level of insulin release than glucose or protein alone, which could allow glucose to be taken up more efficiently.
+It is unclear why this is the case, but it may be because the combination of glucose and protein generates a higher level of insulin release than glucose or protein alone, which may allow glucose to be taken up more efficiently.

-For the average recreational athlete, rapid glycogen repletion is much less critical to think about, as typical glycogen stores will be enough to fuel a short, intense workout, and lower intensity workouts will be supplied primarily by body fat.
+For the average recreational athlete, rapid glycogen replenishment is much less critical to think about.
+Typical glycogen stores will be enough to fuel a short, intense workout, and lower-intensity workouts will be supplied primarily by body fat.
 In fact, excessive carbohydrate consumption could actually be damaging by loading the body with glucose it doesn’t need.
 See our blog post “Using Continuous Glucose Monitoring to Guide Fueling for Peak Athletic Performance” for more information on this.

 How can I use my CGM as a guide?

-When ingesting carbohydrates for glycogen resynthesis, you will likely see a corresponding rise in glucose levels on CGM, which should return to pre-eating levels within 2 hours.
-It’s important to keep in mind that repetitive and high blood glucose spikes from carbohydrate ingestion are unhealthy, and you can imagine that it would be easy to overshoot when attempting to quickly replenish carbohydrates and generate a massive glucose elevation.
-With that, choosing refueling options that do not create excessive glucose spikes is likely a good strategy.
-While there is not a well defined threshold, aiming to stay below 140 mg/dL blood glucose and ensuring glucose returns back to baseline within 2 hours is likely optimal for the athlete’s body.
+When ingesting carbohydrates for glycogen resynthesis, you will likely see a corresponding rise in glucose levels on CGM, which should return to pre-eating levels within two hours.
+It’s important to keep in mind that repeated high blood glucose spikes from carbohydrate ingestion are unhealthy.
+You can imagine that it would be easy to overshoot when attempting to quickly replenish carbohydrates and generate massive glucose elevation.
+Choosing refueling options that do not create excessive glucose spikes is likely a good strategy to avoid this.
+While there is no well-defined threshold, aiming to stay below 140 mg/dL blood glucose and ensuring glucose returns to baseline within two hours is likely optimal for the athlete’s body.

 2. Optimizing Anabolic Adaptations: Rebuild And Repair

 Just as carbohydrates are your nutritional tool for glycogen resynthesis, protein is your nutritional weapon of choice to master muscular recovery.
 Protein is used to stimulate muscular adaptation, repair damaged muscle fibers, and enhance anabolic adaptations.
-“The golden hour” is a phrase used in athletics to refer to the optimal 1-hour window after exercise in which it is believed that ingesting dietary protein will elicit the greatest increase in muscle protein synthesis.
+“The golden hour” is a phrase used in athletics to refer to the optimal one-hour window after exercise when it is believed that ingesting dietary protein will elicit the greatest increase in muscle protein synthesis.

-However, recent unpublished data by Gulick et al. shows promise for the notion of consuming protein during the workout can enhance insulin like growth factor 1 concentrations (IGF-1, a hormone that signals satellite cells to build skeletal muscle).
-There needs to be more research supporting in-workout protein ingestion is optimal for other hormones as well, but it might be the next big trend in nutrition for muscle protein synthesis.
+However, recent unpublished data by Gulick et al. show promise for the notion that consuming protein during the workout can enhance insulin-like growth factor 1 concentrations (IGF-1, a hormone that signals satellite cells to build skeletal muscle).
+More research is needed to show that in-workout protein ingestion is optimal for other hormones as well, but it might be the next big trend in nutrition for muscle protein synthesis.